Issue identification and research with Pega Predictive Diagnostic Cloud

 - Case ID – Select a specific case to see all related events.

-- Application – Select the application to view.
+- Application – Select an application to view.

-- Operator – Select the user account to view issues that a specific user was experiencing.
+- Operator – Select a user account to view the issues that a specific user was experiencing.

 - Requestor – Select the session to search for events.

-- Int ID – Select the interaction ID to view.
+- Int ID – Select an interaction ID to view.